erictraut/pyright2/docs/build-debug.md

 ## Building the VS Code extension

-1. cd to the `packages/vscode-pyright` directory
+1. cd to the `packages/vscode-extension` directory
 2. Execute `npm run package`

 The resulting package (pyright-X.Y.Z.vsix) can be found in the client directory.
 To install in VS Code, go to the extensions panel and choose “Install from VSIX...” from the menu, then select the package.

-## Running Pyright tests
+## Running Pyright type tests

-1. cd to the `packages/pyright-internal` directory
+1. cd to the top-level directory
 2. Execute `npm run test`